 Priority for this control measure should be given to developments that are adversely impacting water quality.
 Although sites have been checked for water quality impacts, none have been identified.
-Also, no receiving waters are impaired, and no sites are known to be adversely affecting water quality; no priority areas have been identified (see decision process information below).
-Through ongoing inspections, if any sites or areas are identified as impacting water quality, they will be prioritized and planned for retrofit with BMPs designed to infiltrate, evapotranspire, or harvest and use storm water.
+Also, no sites are known to be adversely affecting water quality; no priority areas have been identified (see decision process information below).
+Through ongoing inspections, if any sites are identified as impacting water quality, they will be prioritized and planned for retrofit with BMPs designed to infiltrate, evapotranspire, or harvest and use storm water.